MohitMahajan03/GATE-2027/Discrete Mathematics/preps.md

 * Every Graph is made up of <b>vertices</b> and <b>edges</b>
 * G = (V, E) : Graph = ({Set of Vertices} , {Set of Edges}), where, V = {v1, v2, v3, ...} and E = {e1, e2, e3, ...}
+* Vertices are also called order and edges are also called as size.
-* Each edge should be associated with a pair of unordered vertices (Which results in an non directed graph)
+* Each edge should be associated with a pair of unordered vertices (Which results in a non directed graph)
 * End vertices: A vertex with degree exactly one, meaning it is connected to the rest of the graph by a single edge.
 * Loop : If an edge is connected to the same vertex then it's called a loop.
 * Degree / Valency: The number of edges incident on a vertex (Degree contributed by self loop = 2) Also called as number of welding points.
 * If a degree of a vertex is odd, then it's called a odd degree vertex, If a degree of a vertex is even, then it's called a even degree vertex.
 * Parallel edges: If 2 or more edges are associated with same vertices then we call them as parallel edges.
 * Any vertex having degree = 1 is called as a pendant vertex
+* Graphs can have 0 edges also, but has to have vertices.

 #### Categories of Graphs